 What Are Vegan Deviled Eggs?

-Since eggs are not vegan, you may be wondering how vegans can enjoy this classic appetizer.
+Since eating eggs isn't vegan, you may wonder how vegans can enjoy this classic appetizer.
 While there are a few types of recipes for vegan deviled eggs, my favorite uses mini potatoes!

 Mini potatoes create a surprisingly realistic egg substitute and they’re easy to find at most grocery stores.
 Rather than boiling them, this recipe roasts the potatoes for added flavor!